Styks

 Configuration of the contract:

-The StyksBlockySupplier smart contract is a bridge between the Blocky server and the StyksPriceFeed smart contract.
+The StyksMakeSupplier smart contract is a bridge between the Make server and the StyksPriceFeed smart contract.
 It is responsible for receiving the signed prices from the PriceProducer and posting them to the StyksPriceFeed after verifying authenticity and freshness.

 It is configured as follows: